gotofritz/gotofritz.github.io/src/content/post/2022-09-05-migrating-away-from-goole-proton-mail-and-other-stories.md

 description: Google informed me they would start charging me for letting me use their mail servers with my gotofritz.net domain.
 Fair enough, infrastructure costs money.
 But if I have to pay, why pay <i>them</i>?
 I'm can shop around.
 And so I did.
 draft: false
 tags:
+  - Email
-  - google
+  - Google
-  - proton mail
+  - ProtonMail
 ---

 ## Times are tough, ad revenue is down